UoM-Data-Science-Platforms/gm-sde/projects/044 - Gupta/README.md

 - Sex
 - Patient GP encounters
 - COVID-related secondary admissions
-- Patients with COVID
 - Secondary admissions and length of stay
 - Secondary discharges
+- Long-term conditions and comorbidities
+- Patients with COVID
 - Year of birth
 - GET No. LTCS per patient
-- Long-term conditions and comorbidities
+- Long-term conditions (with information on historic LTCs)
 - Create table of patients who are registered with a GM GP, and haven't joined the database from June 2022 onwards

 Further details for each query can be found below.